-The Manager had been working closely with portfolio companies both prior to and during the transition period, in order to help identify any potential issues and to put in place contingency measures to mitigate against perceived problems such as supply chain disruption or staffing shortages.
-It is encouraging to report that, whilst the majority of the investee companies have limited direct exposure to the EU, there have been no significant indirect issues of note beyond the general market uncertainty that have affected the wider UK economy.
+The Manager had been working closely with portfolio companies, both prior to and during the transition period, in order to help identify any potential issues and to put in place contingency measures to mitigate against perceived problems such as supply chain disruption or staffing shortages.
+Furthermore, it is encouraging to report that, whilst the majority of the investee companies have limited direct exposure to the EU, there have been no significant indirect issues of note beyond the general market uncertainty that has affected the wider UK economy.

-There is now greater clarity on the impact of Brexit and, whilst it is likely that there will be issues that impact across the economy, the Directors are comfortable that the sectoral diversity of the portfolio, as well as its UK focus, should ensure that your Company is well positioned to benefit from economic growth in the years to come.
+There is now greater clarity on the impact of Brexit and, whilst it is likely that there will be issues that affect the economy as a whole, the Directors are comfortable that the sectoral diversity of the portfolio, as well as its UK focus, should ensure that your Company is well positioned to benefit from future investment in the economy.